MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ## MDX Compatibility

 The purpose of this property is to ensure a consistent set of MDX behaviors for applications that issue MDX queries.
 Excel, which uses MDX queries to populate and calculate a PivotTable connected to Analysis Services, sets this property to 1, to ensure that placeholder members in ragged hierarchies are visible in a PivotTable.
-Valid values include 0, 1, 2.<br /><br /> 0 and 1 expose placeholder members; 2 does not.
+Valid values include 0, 1, 2.

+0 and 1 expose placeholder members; 2 does not.
 If this is empty, 0 is assumed.

 ## MDX Missing Member Mode=Error

 Indicates whether missing members are ignored in MDX statements.
-Valid values are Default, Error, and Ignore.
+Valid values are **Default**, **Error**, and **Ignore**.
 Default uses a server-defined value.
 Error generates an error when a member does not exist.
 Ignore specifies that missing values should be ignored.

 ## Optimize Response